oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 1. Get model endpoint details for the model that you created in the preceding lab (Lab 4).
 Use the following values:

     * authentication token=generated in Task 1 or if expired then a refreshed or regenerated token
-    * omlserver= `oml-cloud-service-location-url` that you copied from the ADB console (in Task 1 Step 2), without the /omlusers/ segment in it.
-This URL is already saved to the ``omlserver`` variable so you don't have to copy it again.
+    * omlservice= `oml-cloud-service-location-url` that you copied from the ADB console (in Task 1 Step 2), without the /omlusers/ segment in it.
+This URL is already saved to the ``omlservice`` variable so you don't have to copy it again.
 An example of an OML server URL is https://aabbcc123456xyz-db2.adb.us-ashburn-1.oraclecloudapps.com.
 In this example URL, ``aabbcc123456xyz`` is the tenancy ID, ``db2`` is the database name and ``adb.us-ashburn-1.oraclecloudapps.com`` is the region name.
     * model URI=`nb_cust360` (To get the URI for the model that you want the endpoint for, log in to OML Notebooks, go to the Models page,  Deployed tab.)

     ```
-    <copy>curl -X GET "${omlserver}/omlmod/v1/deployment/nb_cust360" --header "Authorization: Bearer $token" | jq</copy>
+    <copy>curl -X GET "${omlservice}/omlmod/v1/deployment/nb_cust360" --header "Authorization: Bearer $token" | jq</copy>

     ```